Long-Stay Visa Options in Laos for Foreigners: Which Route Actually Fits You

 Laos Long-Stay Visa Options at a Glance

-1. Match your situation to the practical route that fits you: employed, investor, spouse, expert, student, or sponsored.
+1. Match your situation to an official category: general long stay, employee, investor, spouse, expert, student, or permanent resident.

-3. Prepare your passport, photos, and any role-specific documents.
+3. Prepare your passport, photos, and the documents required for that category.

 In this guide